deficollective/defiscan/src/content/protocols/morpho.md

 ## Exit Window

-The [morpho.eth](#security-council) multisig account owns the permission to enable new Liquidation LTVs and Interest Rate Models to create new Morpho Markets with, but cannot change existing Morpho Markets thus not affecting users.
+The [morpho.eth](#security-council) multisig account owns the permission to enable new Liquidation LTVs and Interest Rate Models to create new Morpho Markets with, but cannot change existing Morpho Markets thus not affecting existing user positions.

 The Morpho protocol exposes critical permissions in the `MORPHO` token that can impact users' unclaimed `MORPHO` rewards and thus result in a Medium Upgradeability risk.
 This risk is not mitigated with an onchain governance system and appropriate Exit Windows.